Top 10 Foxbody Modifications (87-95)

 Mustangs are a classic platform immensly popular to modify, and for very good reason.
 The stock 5.0L pushrod, factory rated at 225HP, soon becomes a little under-powered for most enthusiast's tastes.
 Thankfully, the Mustang aftermaket has absolutely exploded with new or revised designs for just about every aspect of these iconic vehicles.
 From performance enhancing to restoring, there literally is a part for anyone's desire.
 The thing is though, you don't want to go about modifying your Mustang by throwing any and every part at it, willy-nilly.
 No, rather, there is a strategy to picking parts and making power.
 It's not quite as simple as just dumping in more fuel, unfortunately.

 Listed below, for everyone else to read, are the modifications in which I would go about upgrading my Foxbody.
 Power is fun, there is no doubt about that.
 However, power cannot be the only focus to create a truely enjoyable vehicle.
 Below is a compilation of the most common and best-suited primary modifications for any Fox 5.0 based Mustang, 1987-95.
-Really get that Fox 5.0 kickin!
+A lot of these parts can be purchased used, which can save you a pretty penny.
+Check Craigslist, various online classifieds or eBay, but keep in mind there is no warranty or guarantee on used parts.
+If you want to buy the parts new, I personally like dealing with American Muscle.

 Top 10 Essential Foxbody Upgrades